 Yes, a customer can utilize an .iso file by uploading it from a local environment to a private catalog within vCloud Director then mounting it to an existing or new VM.
 This enables you to boot from or install an OS as you wish.

 Yes.
-Markley Cloud Services is built using a secure multi-tenant cloud infrastructure.
 Our public cloud offerings are designed with security and isolation at the forefront.
-All customers are provisioned with dedicated VLANs, resource pools, and SAN volumes.
-Markley Cloud Services customers have the ability to assign virtual data center access rights to end-users via role-based access control within the self-service web-portal.
+All customers are provisioned with dedicated VLANs and logically isolated resource pools.
+Markley Cloud Services customers have the ability to assign virtual data center access rights to administrative via role-based access control within the self-service web-portal.

 Yes.
 All Markley Cloud Services cloud infrastructure and services can tolerate at least one failure.
 Power, cooling, security, and generators are maintained and managed by SSAE16 certified facilities in the United States.
 The Markley Cloud Services network infrastructure features redundant paths and devices sitting in the core, edge, and distribution.
-All ESXi hosts are provisioned in HA clusters with Enterprise Plus.
-All storage uses redundant controllers and data paths and utilizes RAID for performance and resiliency.
+All ESXi hosts are provisioned in HA clusters, and all storage systems have redundant controllers and data paths with local data protection using RAID and copy-on-write snapshot features for performance and resiliency.

 Customer workloads run in virtual machines on shared ESXi clusters separated logically by virtual datacenters (vDC) or resource pools for each customer.
 VMware provides security features that enable complete isolation between customer VMs and virtual networks.
 For customers requiring dedicated physical resources, please contact MCS Professional Services for further consultation.

-Markley Cloud Services provisions the resource pools and virtual networks within the customer’s organization, which the customer may access via a web-based portal in order to create, modify, and delete virtual machines, users, and networking within their environment.
+Markley Cloud Services provisions resource pools and virtual networks within the customer’s organization, which the customer may then manage via a web-based portal or API in order to create, modify, and delete virtual machines, users, and networking within their environment.
 This model is ideal for customers looking to outsource their IT infrastructure but keep control and management of their cloud environment.

 Yes, Markley Cloud Services supports the vCloud API, which is an easy-to-use, RESTful programming interface.
 Using the vCloud API you can perform almost any function programmatically from a script including starting and stopping vApps and VMs, deploying new vApps, configuring vApps and other functions.
 For additional details see the vCloud API documentation.